powerdrillai/powerdrill-mcp/README.md

 Once connected, you can use the Powerdrill tools in your conversations with Claude Desktop, Cursor, Cline, Windsurf, etc.:

 - List datasets: `What datasets are available in my Powerdrill account?` or `Show me all my datasets`
+- Create dataset: `Create a new dataset called "Sales Analytics"` or `Make a new dataset named "Customer Data" with description "Customer information for 2024 analysis"`
 - Create data source from local file: `Upload the file /Users/your_name/Downloads/sales_data.csv to dataset {dataset_id}` or `Add my local file /path/to/customer_data.xlsx to my {dataset_id} dataset`
 - Get dataset overview: `Tell me more about this dataset: {dataset_id}` or `Describe the structure of dataset {dataset_id}`
 - Create a job: `Analyze dataset {dataset_id} with this question: "How has the trend changed over time?"` or `Run a query on {dataset_id} asking "What are the top 10 customers by revenue?"`